Berry Crostata – this mixed berry crostata combines strawberries and blueberries in a pie crust to create a free-form tart.

 Beat the egg and brush it over the exposed crust.
 Sprinkle each crostata with one tablespoon of sugar.
 I used turbinado sugar and it gave a nice crunch to the cooked pie dough.

-Bake for 30-35 minutes or until golden brown.
-Remove from the oven and allow to cool.
+Bake for 30-35 minutes or until the crust is a beautiful golden brown.
+Remove the crostata from the oven and allow it to cool.
 Serve plain or with a little sweetened whipped cream.

 More Fruit Dessert Recipes on Never Enough Thyme:

 - Peach Blueberry Basil Cobbler

 - Raspberry Crostata from Leite’s Culinaria